skyvers/Aged-care/readme.md

 ### 2.4.
 Using your Aged care app

 Your application is ready to go.
-See below how it look like...
+It contains two modules:Admin and Aged care.
+Admin module is the part of the Skyve platform.
+In the Aged care module, you we see the all three documents we created in the foundry.
+Let's see how it look like...

 Click on Aged care